 The regulations that apply to the storage of batteries are based around the prevention of the short-circuiting that can cause a fire, and limiting the damage done should a fire occur.
 These include:

-- Keeping the battery in a fireproof container
+- Keeping the battery in a fireproof unit

 - Protecting it from extreme hot and cold temperatures